RaspberryPiFoundation/python-curriculum/en-GB/lessons/Minecraft2D/Minecraft2D.md

     WOOD  = 4
 ```

 + In the same file, there is also a list of all the resources.
-We should add wood to that list too:
+You should add wood to that list too:

 ```{.language-python}
     #a list of all game resources